4ahmns2122-VR/VRProjekt2122-jbaum/README.md

 Explore sound in its basics in virtual reality (VR).

 BASIC IDEA:
 Escape room at the beginning there is a small sign with "Welcome to our Escape room".
 The environment of the Escape room consists of trees and stones covered with snow.
-In order to leave the maze again, 3 tasks have to be completed.
+In order to leave the maze again, 2 tasks have to be completed.
 We are guided through the maze acoustically, but also stylistically (by light and colour mood).
 The maze is basically designed with cold colours (blue, white,...).
 At the tasks, however, there are lanterns with warm light (orange, yellow,...) to guide us through the maze.
 Teleportation is used to move around.

+## MVP
+- Man muss sich durch das Labyrinth bewegen können (teleportieren) gegeben durch Projekt
+- 2 Games
+    - Karte/Brief muss aufgehoben und wo rein gelegt werden, um Tür zu öffnen
+    - Einen Zahlencode eingeben
+-	Audio
+	- Wald Atmosphäre (Wind, Vögel)
+	- Bei den Games technische Sounds (piepen, rauschen)

+## Milestones:
+25. November – funktionierender Maze Build auf der Quest
+23. Dezember – Build auf der Quest mit  einem Minigame
+20. Jänner – Build auf der Quest mit 2 games (vollständiges MVP)

 ### Development platform:
 OS: Windows 10, Game Engine: Unity 2020.3.18f1, Visual Studio 2019, XR Interaction Toolkit